Public Health Workforce: Step UP Pipelines

 Students will be engaged, active SOPHE members for the duration of the program.

-At the end of the eight-month program, students will report:
+At the end of the nine-month program, students will report:

-- Attending and participating in required sessions addressing health education, public health, professional development, and related topics.
+• Attending monthly Step-Up Program virtual sessions addressing health education, public health, professional development, and related topics.

-- Meeting with a SOPHE mentor monthly (or more frequently) to discuss personal and professional goals and development.
+• Meeting with a SOPHE mentor monthly (or more frequently) to discuss personal and professional development.

-For more information about SOPHE’s Step UP Pipelines, email lsu@sophe.org.
+For more information about SOPHE’s Step-Up Program, email Ozioma Ikejiani oikejiani@sophe.org.